Ferries from

 The fastest ferry from Scotland to Isle of Skye is on the Mallaig to Armadale ferry with Caledonian MacBrayne in 30 minutes.

-Yes, there are car ferries available from Scotland to Isle of Skye with Caledonian MacBrayne.
+Yes, you can bring your car on the ferry from Scotland to Isle of Skye with Caledonian MacBrayne.

 There are approximately 6 miles (10km) and 5 nautical miles between Scotland and Isle of Skye.